Our roadmap to carbon neutrality

 The first step on our journey to become carbon neutral was to create a comprehensive overview of our CO2 emissions.
 In order to determine our emissions, we used the CO2 emission factors set up by the Dutch government in partnership with organisations such as SKAO, Stimular, Connekt and Milieu Centraal.

-While looking into this, we quickly identified five key points of emission: accommodation, commuting, lunch, cloud hosting servers, and business-related travel.
+While looking into this, we quickly identified four key points of emission: accommodation, commuting, cloud hosting servers, and business-related travel.

 We determined that, based on the energy and gas usage across our various offices, our monthly emissions came to about 900 kg CO2.

 We made a run-down of each of our employees’ commute to work, taking into account their mode of transport and the length of their commute.
 By doing so, we discovered that the commute to work was leading to about 1 ton of CO2 emission a month.

 For our cloud hosting, we make use of two different data centres.
 Based on the power usage of